UBC-CIC/Quantum-AI/docs/deploymentGuide.md

 **Deploy CDK stack**
 You may run the following command to deploy the stacks all at once.
 Again, replace `<your-profile-name>` with the appropriate AWS profile used earlier.
 ```
-cdk deploy --all --parameters AmplifyStack:githubRepoName=AI-LEARNING-ASSISTANT --profile <your-profile-name>
+cdk deploy --all --profile <your-profile-name>
 ```
-If you have trouble running the above command, try removing all the \ and run it in one line.

 ## Post-Deployment
 ### Step 1: Build AWS Amplify App

 1. Log in to AWS console, and navigate to **AWS Amplify**.
 You can do so by typing `Amplify` in the search bar at the top.
-2. From `All apps`, click `aila-amplify`.
+2. From `All apps`, click `quantumAI-amplify`.
 3. Then click `main` under `branches`
 4. Click `run job` and wait for the build to complete.
 5. You now have access to the `Amplify App ID` and the public domain name to use the web app.

 ### Step 2: Change Redirects

-1. Click back to navigate to `aila-amplify/Overview`
+1. Click back to navigate to `quamtumAI-amplify/Overview`
 2. In the left side bar click   `Rewrites and Redirects` under `Hosting`
 3. Click `manage redirects` on the top right
 4. Click `add rewrite`